 The Process quickly gained control over the media and all the other institutions of government.
 Military officers were assigned to almost all official posts as the civilian government was shut down and the entire country took a hard swing to the right, with social services being cut, traditional values promoted, and the economy opened up to foreign business interests.
 As promised, the junta stepped up the campaign against the Montoneros, and quickly eliminated them.
 Then, with their actual enemies defeated, The Process turned on the Argentine public in what became known as "[[NamesToRunAwayFromReallyFast The Dirty War]]."

 Videla had once said that “As many people as necessary must die in Argentina so that the country will again be secure.”
-From 1976 to 1983, somewhere between 9000 and 30 000 Argentines were arrested without trial, confined in secret prisons, gruesomely tortured, raped, and eventually, executed and buried in unmarked graves.
+From 1976 to 1983, somewhere between 9,000 and 30,000 Argentines were arrested without trial, confined in secret prisons, gruesomely tortured, raped, and eventually, executed and buried in unmarked graves.
 Others were hurled, drugged and insensate, into the Atlantic and Pacific Oceans from low flying airplanes and helicopters, their bodies never to be discovered.
-Still thousands more were subjected to lengthy prison terms and/or torture, before being released into the world, broken by the experience.
-To add a macabre twist, the juntas also kidnapped the children of leftists and sold them to rich Argentine families, enriching themselves in the process[[note]] wich was only one of the ways of making profit.
-Tipically, a raided household would be stripped of everything of value (the house itself included)[[/note]].
-Unwilling to limit their actions to their own country, the juntas made their intelligence service an integral part of the Pan-South American ''Operation: Condor'', collaborating with UsefulNotes/AugustoPinochet’s Chile, Alfredo Stroessner’s Paraguay, and the military juntas of Bolivia, Peru, Uruguay, and Brazil to terrorize, repress, and assassinate leftists across the continent.
-The eventual death toll reached somewhere around 60 000 making ''Operation: Condor'' the worst politicide in the history of modern South America.
+Thousands more still were subjected to lengthy prison terms and/or torture before being released into the world broken by the experience.
+To add a macabre twist, the juntas also kidnapped the children of leftists and sold them to rich Argentine families, enriching themselves in the process.[[note]]Which was only one of the ways of making profit.
+Typically, a raided household would be stripped of everything of value (the house itself included).[[/note]] Unwilling to limit their actions to their own country, the juntas made their intelligence service an integral part of the Pan-South American ''Operation: Condor'', collaborating with UsefulNotes/AugustoPinochet’s Chile, Alfredo Stroessner’s Paraguay, and the military juntas of Bolivia, Peru, Uruguay, and Brazil to terrorize, repress, and assassinate leftists across the continent.
+The eventual death toll reached somewhere around 60,000, making ''Operation: Condor'' the worst politicide in the history of modern South America.